typesense/typesense-website/docs-site/content/guide/natural-language-search.md

 We will need two separate Typesense API keys:

-- A search-only API key for use on the front end.
+- A search-only API key for use on the front end
-- A secret back-end API key with write access.
+- A backend API key with write access

-Please refer to [the Api Reference](https://typesense.org/docs/latest/api/api-keys.html#search-only-api-key) on how to generate a search only api key.
+Please refer to <RouterLink :to="`/${$site.themeConfig.typesenseLatestVersion}/api/api-keys.html#search-only-api-key`">API Keys</RouterLink> docs on how to generate a search-only-api key.

 If you're using [Typesense Cloud](./install-typesense.md#option-1-typesense-cloud), click on the "Generate API key" button on the cluster page.
 This will give you a set of hostnames and API keys to use.

 <Tabs :tabs="['JavaScript']">
   <template v-slot:JavaScript>